-In our over ten years’ experience helping businesses design and implement internal succession plans, we’ve seen that each generation—G1, G2, and G3—can, naturally, have their own distinct points of view and priorities.
+In our more than twenty years’ experience helping businesses design and implement internal succession plans, we’ve seen that each generation—G1, G2, and G3—can, naturally, have their own distinct points of view and priorities.
 These differences are common and normal.
 By acknowledging these differences and communicating with each other, teams can adjust their expectations, align their priorities, and see their transition plans work out to the satisfaction of everybody.

 But how do you align different priorities within your own ownership team?
 Below are three examples of how to facilitate this alignment.
 These examples are not of particular clients, but are taken from a conglomeration of advisor situations over the years.

 Negotiations can uncover priorities that have been in alignment the whole time.